w3f/polkadot-wiki/docs/learn/how-to/find-copy-address.md

 !!! warning "IMPORTANT"

     Polkadot Developer Interface (Polkadot-JS UI) is a web wallet meant for power users and developers.
-For everyday use, there are several user-friendly wallets funded by the Polkadot Treasury that support a plethora of features and platforms.
+For everyday use, there are several user-friendly wallets that support a plethora of features and platforms.
 Discover them in [this article](where-to-store-dot.md).

 The [Accounts](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Frpc.polkadot.io#/accounts) page lists all your Polkadot accounts, whether they were added directly on the Polkadot Developer Interface or through compatible browser extensions.